 Chulhee reported on ITU-T SG12 and their model submission deadline is this week.

 Quan and Margaret reported on ITU-T SG9 including 3D quality assessment.
+(2 Liaisons received).

 Phil reported on 3D@Home.
 One study is focused on “bad” 3DTV and is targeted towards Hollywood.
 A second study is focused on children that have problems seeing 3D.
 The goal is to screen children and have them follow up with their eye doctors.

 Kjell reported on Qualinet.

+Liaison from IEEE P.3333 on 3DTV will be handled in 3DTV or on Friday.

 QoE Standardization